Amplifying muon-to-positron conversion in nuclei with ultralight dark matter: Nuclear Muon-to-Positron Conversion

 With this, one needs access to the nuclear matrix element values to estimate the rate of the process.
 Considering \(|M_{\text{n}}| = 0.1\)~\cite{Domin:2004tk,Berryman:2016slh}, Eq.\,\ref{Eq:mutoerate} becomes

+where $|m_{\mu e}|$ is measured in eV.
 This highlights the quadratic dependence of the rate on the effective off-diagonal Majorana mass, $m_{\mu e}$, emphasising its central role in determining experimental sensitivity.
 Experimental limits on $R_{\mu^- \to e^+}$ can be translated to limits on $m_{\mu e}$.
 The limits obtained using current and projected sensitivities are summarised in Table \ref{tab:exp_bounds}.

 Even in the most optimistic case, the experimental sensitivities extend down to $\sim 10^9$~eV only.
 This enormous gap underscores the limitations of light Majorana neutrino exchange in producing observable $\mu^- \to e^+$ rates.
-This motivates the search for beyond-Standard Model mechanisms.
+This motivates the search for BSM mechanisms.
 In this work, we explore how ultralight scalar dark matter can dynamically enhance $| m_{\mu e}|$ through coherent background effects, potentially bringing it within reach of Mu2e and COMET Phase-II.